 In fact, some of those in the industry might even tell you that it’s easier to describe what customer service isn’t.
 But this is the beauty of customer success, there isn’t a ‘one size fits all’ – you tailor the structure of your customer success team to the rhythm of your business.

 You can trace the evolution of customer success from the technology industry, specifically borne out of SaaS.
 Customer success has made a name for itself as a bastion of strong communication and collaboration between business and customer, helping the latter achieve their goals with your product and/or service, therefore, increasing the customer lifetime value (CLV).
-The future prosperity of SaaS organizations hinges on its ability to listen to its users, adapting their product to the needs of the customer. 👂
+The future prosperity of SaaS organizations hinges on their ability to listen to their users, and adapt their products to the needs of the customer. 👂

 In truth, it’s not an entirely misplaced comparison.